Endor-Solutions-Architecture/scripts/tenant_dependencies_version_report/README.md

 # Tenant Dependencies Version Report

 This script generates a CSV report of all unique dependencies and their versions across all projects in a specified namespace using the Endor Labs API.
+It also identifies outdated dependencies based on findings from a specific policy.

 ## Features

 - Fetches dependency metadata for the namespace
-- Filters for MAIN and SBOM context types
+- Identifies outdated dependencies using policy findings
-- Extracts unique dependencies and their versions
+- Extracts dependency versions and update information
 - Exports results to a timestamped CSV file in the generated_reports directory
 - Supports both API key/secret and token authentication